Dynamical formation of polarons in a Bose-Einstein condensate: A variational approach: II. Model and Hamiltonian

 In the new impurity frame of reference, the total momentum commutes with the transformed Hamiltonian and is a conserved quantity.
-Hence the bare impurity degrees of freedom are fully eliminated and the expectation value of the impurity momentum can be set to zero, which is consistent with the polaron ground-state of the system.
-One more detail that should be taken with care in the Hamiltonian Eq.~(\ref{eq:LLPH}) is the renormalization of the impurity-boson coupling strength as the contact interaction potential is modeled by an nonphysical $\delta$-potential in real space.
+Hence the bare impurity degrees of freedom are fully eliminated and the expectation value of the impurity momentum can be set to zero, which is consistent with the polaron ground state of the system.
+One more detail that should be taken with care in the Hamiltonian given by Eq.~(\ref{eq:LLPH}) is the renormalization of the impurity-boson coupling strength as the contact interaction potential is modeled by a nonphysical $\delta$ potential in real space.
 From the Lippmann-Schwinger equation the zero-energy coupling constant and the \textit{s-}wave scattering length are related via